Tajini-tech/Alzheimer-Web/README.md

 ![Web_app](https://github.com/Tajini-tech/Alzheimer-Web/assets/143637408/1df40d2e-7f06-4b8b-993b-0e12260eecca)

-## 2D Plane Saliency Visualization:
+## 2D Plane Saliency Visualization

 The proposed approach involves visualizing saliency maps overlaid on reconstructed brain surfaces using the Marching cubes algorithm.
 A collection of preprocessed 2D saliency slices are used to create 2D saliency planes.
 The final color of the saliency on the 2D plane is calculated using a combination of color mapping and lighting calculations.
 The saliency values, which range from 0 to 1, are mapped to a Green Yellow Red (GYR) colorscale.
 The visible brain surface has a thickness defined as 10 MRI scans per frame.